Regional Scope Notice

 - Environmental Impact Assessment (EIA) Requirements

-Implementation Gaps and Enforcement Challenges
+Implementation and Enforcement Context

 Despite robust regulations on paper, implementation faces challenges: